Serenitix/cpm_if_tools/tools/validator/README.md

 ## Installation

-The tool is written in Rust, making it the sole depency.
+The tool is written in Rust, making it the sole dependency.
 Each of the following commands can be done in terminal or the included Makefile will invoke each accordingly.